Philosophy of Marcus Aurelius: Influence on political conception

 Although torture and the death penalty were in force in Rome, easily applied especially against slaves and foreigners, the legislation of many emperors sought to mitigate or reduce the types of crimes punishable by heavy penalties, as Titus had already done in the past.
 For Marcus, following Seneca (and going even beyond what the latter wrote) and the Greek philosophers, men were united by a universal brotherhood, as participants in the Logos, guided by the dáimon, "divine fragment that Zeus gave to each man as his defender or guide": this "humanitarian" vision of the Stoics would be one of the bases of the idea of human rights many centuries later, since for the Stoa (as for the Platonists, moreover) there is a law of nature that overrides the law of human nations, just as it is surprising to find in Marcus Aurelius an invitation to universalistic tolerance and forgiveness, not in a Christian sense but as fidelity to the so-called humanitas, which he sought to transfer from philosophy to practice.

-In the morning, begin by saying to yourself: I will meet an indiscreet person, an ungrateful one, a bully, an impostor, an envious one, an individualist.
+In the morning, begin by saying to yourself: I will meet an indiscreet person, an ungrateful one, a bully, an impostor, an envious one, a selfish one.
 Their behavior always stems from ignorance of what is good and what is evil.
 As for me, since, reflecting on the nature of good and evil, I have concluded that they are respectively what is beautiful or ugly in a moral sense, and, reflecting on the nature of the wrongdoer, I have concluded that he is my relative, not because he comes from the same blood or the same seed, but because he shares in intellect and a particle of the divine, well, I cannot be harmed by any of them because none can involve me in turpitudes, nor can I be angry with a relative or hate him.
 For we are born for collaboration, like feet, hands, eyelids, upper and lower teeth.
 Therefore, acting against each other is against nature: and getting angry and disdainfully rejecting someone is acting against him.